 • December 15th for Spring Semester, and

-• April 15th for Summer Semester.
+• April 15th for Summer Semester enrollment.

 SAP Appeal Reviews

-The Office of Student Financial Services SAP committee will review your appeal within fifteen business days of receiving your completed appeal form and required documentation.
+The Office of Student Financial Services SAP Committee will review your appeal within 15 business days of receiving your completed appeal form and required documentation.
 Decisions are made after a careful evaluation of your unique circumstances, Federal Title IV regulations, and the IUPUI guidelines.
-You will be notified of the committee's decision via your IUPUI email account.
+You will be notified of the committee’s decision via your IUPUI email account.
 During this time, you are responsible for any tuition and fees (including late fees) that are charged to your account.

-Submitting an appeal does not guarantee approval or aid eligibility.
+Note: Please be aware that submitting an appeal does not guarantee approval or aid eligibility.